The Master of Arts in History helps you develop skills to advance your career.

 As a student in the program you will learn how to think critically about historical topics and narratives, to analyze primary source material from the past, to conceptualize and organize independent research projects, and to write clearly and persuasively.

 Graduates of the program use these skills in the classroom as teachers and professors; at historical sites as park rangers and museum educators; and in historical societies, publishing houses, and many other areas.

 The program has three parts.
 Students must complete 30 credits of coursework, a comprehensive examination, and a thesis.
-There are a few required classes, but for the most part students are free to take courses that interest them and that are related to their research.
+There are a few required classes, but for the most part students are free to take courses that interest them and are related to their professional ambitions.